Mottvant History, Family Crest & Coats of Arms

 Early Notables of the Mottvant family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Mottvant Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Mottvant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mottvant family to the New World and Oceana
+Migration of the Mottvant family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Mottvants to arrive on North American shores: Thomas Mottram and William who arrived in Philadelphia, Pennsylvania in 1856; Adam Mottershed settled in Virginia in 1698; John Mottershitt settled in Virginia in 1663..